 LinkUp is a website that aggregates job listings sourced directly from company career pages.
 Use the site if you want to apply directly on employer sites instead of general-purpose job boards.

 Craigslist covers just about anything people exchange for value.
 While it’s not an excellent resource to build a career on, you can use its simple interface and filters to find a job in your location.
 Big-name brands rarely use Craigslist but local businesses might.

 Jobs require skills to get done.
 And if you care about excellence at work, then you need to build the right skills and become an expert at what you do.
 GoSkills is an online learning platform that provides bite-sized courses on office productivity, business leadership, design, project management, and other topics.
 Having earned awards and accreditations from various industry bodies, GoSkills offer certifications that will help your job applications stand out.

 Looking for work can be stressful but it also offers opportunities to have fun and learn — especially when you have the right job-hunting tools on hand.
 But remember: just having the tools won’t do marvels for your job search.

 Knowing how to use them well would.
 So fine-tune the job search filters to hone in on the jobs that you want.
 Sign up for email and mobile job alerts so you can send applications right away.
 Build relationships and grow your professional network with relevant organizations and individuals.
 Help out other professionals whenever you can.
 Secure endorsements, referrals, and recommendations whenever possible.

 And be sure to build relevant skills that will make your resume stand out.
+If you're looking for a job in IT, you can explore some great online IT certifications that are relevant in 2024.
 GoSkills' award-winning course library has a range of courses on essential business skills like Excel, project management, coding, soft skills, and more.
-Give your resume a boost today with a 7 day free trial.
+Give your resume a boost today with a 7-day free trial.